jenkinsci/snyk-security-scanner-plugin/CONTRIBUTING.md

 ### Experimental Releases

 To release experimental versions and configure Jenkins to use it read the documentation.

 - [Publishing Experimental Plugin Releases](https://www.jenkins.io/doc/developer/publishing/releasing-experimental-updates/)

 ## Testing the plugin

-1. Under `.github`, you'll find scripts to build a dockerized jenkins with the Snyk plugin, compiled from the current source, pre-installed.
+1. Under `.github`, you'll find scripts to build a dockerized jenkins with the W3Security plugin, compiled from the current source, pre-installed.
 2. To do that, run the following scripts:

 ```bash